richelbilderbeek/internship_joshua_and_marijn/README.md

 that followed Richel's Arduino course and worked on building a 3D printer.

+### Who is Joshua?

+Joshua is a 16 year old scholar, that is the lead developer of [Team Octane's Nature Zen](https://github.com/richelbilderbeek/djog_unos_2018), a game development team supervised by Richel.

 ### What should I do during my slot

 You can fill the time in any way you like.